 Another alternative that has gained attention in recent years is the harvesting of biofuel from algae.
 Biodiesel, a type of biofuel, is produced by extracting oil from algae, much like the process involved in creating vegetable oils from corn or soybeans.
 Ethanol can also be created by fermenting algae.
 Algae biofuel has some unique benefits that separate it from other fossil fuel alternatives.
-To begin with, while all fuels create
+To begin with, while all fuels create is produced by extracting oil from alg involved in creating vegetable oils fro Ethanol can also be created by fermer Algae biofuel has some unique benefi other fossil fuel alternatives.
+To begin

-Product Oil-Yield Gallons/ Acre Harmful Gas Emissions Use of Water to Grow Crop Fertilizer Needed to Grow Crop Energy Used to Extract Fuel from Crop Ethanol from Corn 18 high high high high Biodiesel from Soybeans 48 high high low- medium medium- low Biodiesel from Canola 127 medium high medium medium- low Biodiesel from Algae 10,000 negative medium low high
+Product Oil Yield Gallons/ Acre Harmful Gas Emissions Use of Water to Grow Crop Fertilizer Needed to Grow Crop Energy Used to Extract Fuel from Crop Ethanol from Corn 18 high high high high Biodiesel from Soybeans 48 high high low- medium medium- low Biodiesel from Canola 127 medium high medium medium- low Biodiesel from Algae 10,000 negative medium low high